 Offering stunning views of Story Bridge, this heritage-listed establishment delivers some of the best ribbon sandwiches in the city, as well as a wide selection of delicious treats and pastries.

-Beyond the traditional offerings, Patina also offers delicate cupcakes, handmade petit fours and lashings of vintage champagne, producing a high tea experience fit for the Queen of England.
+Beyond the traditional offerings, Patina also offers delicate cupcakes, handmade petit fours and lashings of vintage champagne.
+The result is a high tea experience fit for the Queen of England.

 Location: 130 William St, Brisbane City, QLD 4000